Minimalist Living Tips For Healthy Cell Phone Use In Everyday Life

 2. Take a break from Social Media

-I don’t use social media for personal use any longer so when I disappear no one misses me.
+I don’t use social media for personal use anymore, so when I disappear, no one misses me.
 I suggest you post or alert the followers of your scheduled absence.
-You may experience a real friend or two reaching out for an actual friendly face-to-face get-together.
+You may experience a real friend or two reaching out for a friendly face-to-face get-together.

 Social media, text, and email notifications can be distracting and stressful.
 Try periodically turning them off.
-I always found it strange we readily allow almost anyone around the world to have access to us at the push of a button.
+I always found it strange that we readily allow almost anyone around the world to access us at the push of a button.

-There was a time when the ping of notifications would cause my heart to race and anxiety to instantly build not knowing the who, what, when, and where of that notification.
+There was a time when the ping of notifications would cause my heart to race and anxiety to instantly build, not knowing who, what, when, and where the notification was sent.

 The fear of missing out can be real.
 Now I only turn on notifications during business hours if at all.
 To some, it may sound crazy but I believe everyone will find value in following this practice.